-Level I Prerequisites: Academic Reading and Writing Levels of 6; PHY 211 minimum grade "C" 60 lecture, 45 lab, 0 clinical, 0 other, 105 total contact hours
+Level I Prereauisites: Academic Reading and Writing Levels of 6; PHY 211 minimum grade "C" 60 lecture, 45 lab, 0 clinical, 0 other, 105 total contact hours

-This second part of a two-course sequence in calculus-based physics covers the concepts of electricity, magnetism, light and modern physics.
+This course is the second part of a two-course sequence in calculus-based physics for students majoring in science and engineering.
+Students will cover the concepts of electricity, magnetism, light and modern physics.
+Laboratory exercises are included to assist students in understanding these topics and to develop skills in data analysis methods.